A disaster recovery plan is a set of procedures and steps to protect businesses and aid in recovery after a natural or man-made disaster.

 A key part of disaster recovery planning is reviewing your business insurance to make sure you have adequate coverage for the costs of remediating a disaster.

-A key disaster insurance policy to consider is business interruption insurance.
+An important insurance policy to consider is business interruption insurance.
 It provides cash to replace your lost revenue, normal operating expenses, and the cost of moving your business to a temporary location.

 Having business interruption insurance might be the difference between your company surviving a disaster or shutting its doors permanently.